dragonflyoss/d7y.io/docs/getting-started/quick-start/kubernetes.md

 ## Runtime

 You can have a quick start following [Helm Charts](../installation/helm-charts.md).
-It is recommended to use `containerd`.
+It is recommended to use `container`.

 | Runtime    | Version  | Document                                                              |
 | ---------- | -------- | --------------------------------------------------------------------- |